PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-08 14:03:33
+Last updated: 2024-04-08 14:04:07
-Random Quote: Let justice be done though the heavens fall. - Saul Goodman
+Random Quote: Talking to a woman that you have already had sex with, is like changing the oil on a rental car! - Barney Stinson